Atlanta Child Custody Attorneys

 - Physical custody concerns which parent a child lives with a majority (or all) of the time.

-Similarly, there are 2 types of custody arrangements parent can obtain in Georgia:
+Similarly, there are two types of custody arrangements parent can obtain in Georgia:

 - Joint custody.
 In a joint custody arrangement, both parents share physical and legal custody of the child, although the child may spend more time living with one parent.
 Whichever parent the child lives with a majority of the time is the custodial parent and often has more say concerning the child's wellbeing than the noncustodial parent (whoever they spend a minority of their time with).